mpollmeier/gremlin-scala/README.md

 <img src="doc/images/yourkit.png" height="44" />

 ### Breaking changes
+#### 3.4.7.2
+Marshallable now treats Sets as multi-properties, i.e. one property for each element in the set.
+This is similar to how List properties are handled and allows for a natural representation of vertex properties whose cardinality is `set` in case classes.
+This change breaks compatibility with Marshallable's previous behaviour in which Sets were effectively treated as `single` cardinality properties, i.e. a single property whose value is the entire set.

 #### 3.4.1.13
 The implementation for `@label` with non literal values (e.g. `@label(SomeClass.LABEL)`) was dropped due to it's [bad performance](https://github.com/mpollmeier/gremlin-scala/issues/288).
 Please use String literals instead, e.g. `@label("MyLabel")`.